Sciacca: Greek age

+Medieval age

 The city walls, the bastions and the Old Castle owe their existence to Roger the Great Count.

 A royal city that had remained faithful to Manfred of Sicily during the Angevine invasion, by 1268 A.D.
 Sciacca was besieged by Charles I of Anjou and surrendered the following year.
 After the Sicilian Vespers, it established itself as a free commune.
+During the War of the Sicilian Vespers, the city was besieged numerous times; the final engagement of the 20-year war took place in 1302, when a French army failed to capture the city.

-During the Aragonese-Angevine wars it was besieged numerous times, after which the Peralta family took possession of it and obtained from the king of Sicily the right to mint coins.
+Following the Vespers era, the Peralta family took possession of it and obtained from the king of Sicily the right to mint coins.
 In the following centuries, the town was at the center of bloody feuds between rival baronial families (the Luna, of Aragonese origin, and the Perollo, of Norman stock), which nearly halved its population.
 In 1647, the impoverished town was the seat of an anti-Spanish rebellion.

+Modern age

-During World War II, the Italian Regia Aeronautica (Royal Air Force) had a base near Sciacca.
+During World War II, the Italian Regia Aeronautica (Royal Italian Air Force) had a base near Sciacca.